iarosb/pseudonym/README.md

 # pseudonym
-A CLI tool that manages your aliases the way you never have to write complicated commands twice.
+A CLI tool that manages your aliases so that you never have to write complicated commands twice.
 Written in Go.